EnAccess/OpenPAYGO-Token/README.md

 ## CHANGELOG

+2022-09-05: v2.2.0 release
+- Packaged into a PIP package (thanks to the work of @wan5xp)
+- Folder structure cleanup
+- Tests improvements

 2021-06-24: v2.1.5 release
 - Added padding of tokens with 0 directly to the generator
 - Modified tests to work with recommended settings for unordered token entry